-Pull a copy of your credit report from the internet and take some time to review it
+Pull a copy of your credit report from the internet and take some time to review it.

 A large part of your divorce case will center around finances.
 You may be a person who does not take much interest in your financial life, and that's fine.
 Nobody is forcing you to become an accountant.
-However, you should at least pull a copy of your credit report and take a look at it.
+However, you should at least pull a copy of your credit report and look at it.
 Are there any credit accounts listed that you were unaware of?
-If so it is possible that your spouse took out a loan or opened a credit card in your name without your knowledge.
-You will want to get that address in your divorce rather than to find out about it afterwards after the court has issued orders in your case already.
+If so, it is possible that your spouse took out a loan or opened a credit card in your name without your knowledge.
+You will want to get that address in your divorce rather than to find out about it afterward after the court has issued orders in your case already.

-Prepare a budget that you can live off of for the duration of your divorce case
+Prepare a budget that you can live off of for the duration of your divorce case.

 Budgeting needs to be a part of your life starting now, if it isn't already.
 A common concern I have heard expressed by clients has to do with the constricting nature of a budget.
-After years of living without one, won't creating a budget make it feel like you can't breath?
+After years of living without one, won't creating a budget make it feel like you can't breathe?

 Inventory the items in your home in preparation for dividing them in your divorce

 Do an inventory of the items in your home.
 Every family law attorney I know of will ask their client to fill out an inventory and appraisement.
 This document is done under oath and will be submitted to the court.
 You're run down of all the items you own, and your spouse will be included in this form.

 Like the credit report suggestion, being aware of all the property you own and your spouse will allow you to plan how to divide these items up in the divorce.
 You will have some time to think about what you want to keep and what you are willing to allow your spouse to have.
 If you own valuable items, take note of each of them.
 You should take photos of each item, including where the item is kept in the house.
 If an item is removed, you can have your photo to refer to.